Angellucy460/Currency-Converter-App/README.md

 ### 🚀 Getting Started

-To use the Currency Converter;
+To use the Currency Converter:

 1. **Clone the repository**
    ```bash